jeffreyling/rltorch/doc/env_classicmachinelearning.md

 * During the training mode, training examples are sampled uniformly, and the environment never stops
 * During the testing model, testing examples are sampled from the first one to the last one (one trajectory is an iteration over all the testing examples)

+# SparseSequentialLearning_v0
+(see t8_predictivepolicy.lua)

+This environment implements the MDP described in `Gabriel Dulac-Arnold, Ludovic Denoyer, Philippe Preux, Patrick Gallinari:Sequential approaches for learning datum-wise sparse representations.
+Machine Learning 89(1-2): 87-122 (2012)`:
+* It is based on both a training and testing dataset with associated labels
+* Each new trajectory is based on a randomly chosen training example.
+Each action corresponds to a features to acquire.
+The observation is the value of the acquired features.
+* At each timestep, the environment returns a `feedback.target` value that corresponds to the true category of the corresponding example.
+No reward is provided!!
+* when using `reset(use_test)`, the `use_test` flag says if the new state is based on a testing or training example.

+This environment can be used with Predictive Policies